Minehead Medical Centre

 We will continue to telephone patients without a mobile number registered so please do not call your surgery.

-The NHS is working very hard to invite people who are eligible to have their vaccination, as quickly as possible.
+Please do not contact your GP practice for an appointment.
+The NHS is working very hard to invite people who are eligible to have their vaccination as quickly as possible.

 You can now get your COVID vaccination if: